 Origin of COVID: WHO calls on Washington to tell everything it knows

-The WHO on Friday urged all countries, including the United States, to share information about the origins of COVID, after the FBI and the US Department of Energy ruled that a lab leak caused the outbreak. pandemic.
+The WHO on Friday urged all countries, including the United States, to share information regarding the origins of COVID, following the FBI and the US Department of Energy ruled that a lab leak caused the outbreak. pandemic.

 • Read also: COVID-19 ‘most likely’ caused by lab leak in Wuhan, FBI says